 "Struve's name means nothing to the workers," said Comrade Kostrov, supporting Comrade Martov.
 I hope Comrade Kostrov and Comrade Martov will not be offended-but that argument is fully in the Akimov style.
-It is like the argument about the proletariat in the genitive case.
+It is like the argument about the proletariat in the genitive case.28

-Who are the workers to whom Struve's name (and the name of Osvobozhdeniye, mentioned in Comrade Plekhanov's resolution alongside of Mr. Struve) "means nothing"?
+Who are the workers to whom Struve's name (and the name of Osvobozhdenive, mentioned in Comrade Plekhanov's resolution alongside of Mr. Struve) "means nothing"?
 Those who know very little, or nothing at all, of the "liberal and liberal-democratic trends" in Russia.
 One asks, what should be the attitude of our Party Congress to such workers: should it instruct Party members to acquaint these workers with the only definite liberal trend in Russia: or should it refrain from mentioning a name with which the workers are little acquainted because of their little acquaintance with politics?
 If Comrade Kostrov, having taken one step in the wake of Comrade Akimov, does not want to take another, he will answer this question in the former sense.
 And having answered it in the former sense, he will see how groundless his argument was.
 At any rate, the words "Struve" and "Osvobozhdeniye" in Plekhanov's resolution are likely to be of much more value to the workers than the words "liberal and liberal-democratic trend" in Starover's resolution.

-Except through Osvobozhdeniye, the Russian worker cannot at the present time acquaint himself in practice with anything like a frank expression of the political tendencies of our liberalism.
-The legal liberal literature is unsuitable for this purpose because it is so nebulous.
-And we must as assiduously as possible (and among the broadest possible masses of workers) direct the weapon of our crit-
+Except through Osvobozhdeniye, the Russian worker cannot at the present time acquaint himself in practice with anything like a frank expression of the political tenthe autocracy, not to shun alliance with liberal-democratic elements.

-\ At the League Congress Comrade Martov also adduced the following argument against Comrade Plekhanov's resolution: "The chief objection to it, the chief defect of this resolution, is that it totally ignores the fact that it is our duty, in the struggle against the autocracy, not to shun alliance with liberal-democratic elements.
 Comrade Lenin would call this a Martynov tendency.
 This tendency is already being manifested in the new Iskra" (p.
 88).

 For the wealth of "gems" it contains, this passage is indeed rare.
 1) The phrase about alliance with the liberals is a sheer muddle.
 Nobody mentioned alliance, Comrade Martov, but only temporary or partial agreements.
 That is an entirely different thing.
-2) If Plekhanov's resolution ignores an incredible "alliance" and speaks only of "support" in general that is one of its merits, not a defect.
+2) If Plekhanov's resolution ignores an incredible "alliance" and speaks only of "support" in general, that is one of its merits, not a defect.
 3) Perhaps Comrade Martov will take the trouble to explain what in general characterises "Martynov tendencies"?
 Perhaps he will tell us what is the relation between these tendencies and opportunism?
 Perhaps he will trace the relation of these tendencies to Paragraph 1 of the Rules?
 4) I am just burning with impatience to hear from Comrade Martov how "Martynov tendencies" were manifested in the "new" Iskra.
 Please, Comrade Martov, relieve me of the torments of suspense!

-icism against the Osvobozhdeniye gentry, so that when the future revolution breaks out, the Russian proletariat may, with the real criticism of weapons, paralyse the inevitable attempts of the Osvobozhdeniye gentry to curtail the democratic character of the revolution.
+dencies of our liberalism.
+The legal liberal literature is unsuitable for this purpose because it is so nebulous.
+And we must as assiduously as possible (and among the broadest possible masses of workers) direct the weapon of our criticism against the Osvobozhdeniye gentry, so that when the future revolution breaks out, the Russian proletariat may, with the real criticism of weapons, paralyse the inevitable attempts of the Osvobozhdeniye gentry to curtail the democratic character of the revolution.